MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A01-Summarizing-data_bias.md

 Complete Q5 together as a class:

-5. A television station is interested in predicting whether or not local voters will pass a referendum to legalize marijuana for adult.
+5. A television station is interested in predicting whether or not local voters will pass a referendum to legalize marijuana for adult use.
 The TV station asks its viewers to phone in and indicate whether they are in favor or opposed to the referendum.
 Of the 2241 viewers who phoned in, forty-five percent were opposed to legalizing marijuana.
 \vspace{0.1in}

     Sample size: